georgegarforthpersonal/heal/README.md

     - Locations are inconsistent.
 I have forced everything into Eastern, Northern, Southern
 - Statuses
   - I'm surprised by some of these statuses (Are Starling and Song Thrush really red??
 What does this mean in real terms)
+- Incorrect sightings
+  - You mentioned nightingale being an incorrect sighting.
+You should be able to flag this as incorect.
+Then you have the sighting but it won't appear int he data